 Also, when we are selling property for foreign owners if they have previously gone through the proper process in their purchasing process it adds value to their asset and leads to a quicker sale.

 At Reef Property we strongly recommend anyone who is purchasing property (anywhere in the world) have a lawyer or consultant that is acting on their behalf only.
-We often talk with people who purchased property while using the same notary as the seller; or they obtained their legal advice directly from a developer or the developer’s legal team.
+We often talk with people who purchased property and relied solely on the legal advice from the developer (seller) or the developer’s legal team and did not do their own independent due diligence.

 Independent advice on your behalf is important in any major transaction, and with the right advice investing in a beautiful place like Lombok can become a rewarding experience.